 I also highly recommend literary guide books.
 The books I recommend are no longer in print, but can be found used inexpensively online.
 The books are older, but unlike travel guide books, these books remain current in the information they provide.
 They don’t provide hours or admittance rates, they give information about where authors/characters lived and socialized, which will not change.
 Also, England is all about it’s history, and they will not be tearing down bits of their most famous landmarks any time soon.

 The first book I recommend is A Literary Tour Guide to England and Scotland by Emilie C. Harting.
 The second book is The Literary Guide and Companion to Southern England by Robert M. Cooper.
 He also has books for Middle and Northern England that his wife compiled from his notes after his death.
-You can find both of these for mere pennies on Amazon right now.
+You can find both on Amazon right now.

 I took the info from the Walks of London website and simplified it a bit and wrote it all down in my Moleskin London City Notebook.
 This was my low tech option.
 Remember this was 2008, I didn’t have a smart phone yet and barely used my phone internationally because of fear of being charged.
 Now there are many apps that will allow you access to the same information quickly all on your smart phone or tablet.
 But, I liked using my Moleskine book.
 It was small.
 It had the underground map, maps of the entire city, a street index, places to write itineraries, hotel information, restaurant recommendations and spots to journal.
 You wouldn’t have to worry about reception or wifi connection.
+I’ve learned from visits to many cities, that you CANNOT expect to have decent cell reception in every city you visit, big or small.
+So, you may want to be prepared just in case.
 And, it is a nice memento from your trip.